hugohil/node-twab/README.md

 ```

 You can now go to [localhost:5050](http://localhost:5050) to see the list of twabs.
 To add twabs, go to [localhost:5050/write](http://localhost:5050/write) and write what you want.
 Password is defined in your `config.js` file.

+## Licence
+None.
+Do whatever you want with it.
+(Though a little mention would be appreciated :D )